rsnpj/notes-site/notes/Year_2/Software_Engineering/Project_Management/Leadership.md

 Poor leaders:

 -   Lack of presence

 -   Lack of direction

 -   Lack of transparency

 -   Lack of authority

 -   Lack of listening skills

 -   Lack of faith

 How to build a positive team:

-1. Discuss ’success’ - what does it mean? how would it feel? what would it look like?
+1. Discuss ’success’ - what does it mean? how would it feel?
+What would it look like?

 2. Set goals - Work with the team to identify individual and team goals